02 Jun Are bunions inherited?

 What is the treatment?

 If there is a level of misalignment in your feet, we use a treatment known as Foot Mobilisation Therapy (FMT).
-FMT is a gentle hands-on approach which guide the joints of your feet back into a better position, correcting the alignment of your foot and ankle.
+FMT is a gentle hands-on approach which improves the function of the foot and ankle.
 We then combine this with strengthening exercises to support this position.

 How do I go about getting my bunion checked by a podiatrist specialising in this area?

-At Alternative Foot Solutions almost 65% of our patients attend our clinic in relation to a bunion.
-Be aware most podiatrists don’t treat bunions as they don’t specialise in this area.
-We have specialised in this type of work for over 19 years with excellent results.
+At Sydney Bunion Clinic almost 65% of our patients attend our clinic in relation to a bunion.
+Be aware most podiatrists don’t treat bunions as they don’t have a lot of experience in this area.
+We have over 19 years worth experience in this area with great results.

 We offer an initial bunion assessment where we run through a series of examination and evaluation to determine the cause and condition of your bunion and come up with a plan to minimise any long-term progression and avoid surgery.
 We do not have to limit your activity; you don’t have to wear orthotics and you can keep wearing whatever shoes you like.